Montgomery County Memorial Library System: History

-Controversies
+Book access and classification

-Montgomery County Texas had a divisive string of book challenges.
+Montgomery County Texas has had a divisive string of book challenges.
 In August 2002, a group of citizens attended a meeting of the Commissioners' Court to push for the removal of Robie Harris' It's Perfectly Normal due to complaints that the title was inappropriate.
-AT first, the directive was given to remove the work from Library shelves, which was a violation of the very policy that the Court had approved just 6 years earlier.
+At first, the directive was given to remove the work from library shelves, which was a violation of the very policy that the court had approved just six years earlier.
 Shortly thereafter, it was agreed that the book would be reconsidered in keeping with the established procedures.
-The Republican Leadership Council (RLC) pushed for a change in policy on how the committee was devised.
-Previously, it was 5 librarians; however, it was amended to include 5 citizens as well.
+The Republican Leadership Council (RLC) pushed for a change in policy on how the committee was composed.
+Previously, it was made up of five librarians; this was amended to include five citizens as well.
 The RLC also started a campaign to combat a bond issue to raise $10 million for library expansions, citing tax increases as the reason for the campaign.

-In 2003 a library takeover was planned by County Judge Alan B. Sadler that resulted in an investigation by the Montgomery County District Attorney and a confidential settlement regarding violations of Texas open meeting laws.
+In 2003, a library takeover was planned by County Judge Alan B. Sadler that resulted in an investigation by the Montgomery County District Attorney and a confidential settlement regarding violations of Texas open meeting laws.
 Sadler sought to give control over the approval of all materials procured by the library to the county commission.
 As a result of these ongoing struggles, Library Director Jerilynn A. Williams received the PEN First Amendment Award in 2003.

+In 2024, county judge Mark Keough authored a new policy of citizen committee to review and potentially remove library materials at the request of the public.
+Under this policy, any book challenged by a community member is immediately moved to the adult section until the citizen review committee reconsiders the content.
+The citizen review committee is selected by the court, and as of the passing of the policy does not contain any librarians.
+In September of 2024, the committee ordered a children's book about the mistreatment of Wampanoag native Americans be moved from the nonfiction section to the fiction section of the library.